Transit Education Program

-In 2019, the Seattle Department of Transportation (SDOT) launched the Senior Regional Reduced Fare Permit (RRFP) Program to provide older adults and riders with disabilities affordable access and education for transportation in the Puget Sound region.
+In 2019, we launched the Senior Transit Program, formerly called the Regional Reduced Fare Permit (RRFP) Program, to provide older adults and riders with disabilities affordable access and education for transportation in the Puget Sound region.
+We prioritize partnering with a wider range of senior and community centers across Seattle and focus on transit-oriented education.

 What do we do?